mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Kumabe:</b> This may have just been the test car, but when I slammed on the brakes at a high speed of about 70km/h, it became a little unstable.
 Is there a need for disc brakes on the front wheels?

-<b>Hasegawa:</b> The Publica's brakes are actually more than enough for the sedan, so we used them as they were, but in the future, as highways are built and if the need arises, we will consider discs.
+<b>Hasegawa:</b> The Publica's brakes are actually more than capable enough for the sedan, so we used them as-is, but in the future, as highways are built and if the need arises, we will consider discs.
 Generally, no one has said the braking is unstable.

 <b><u>Excellent Forward Visibility, Rare For a Sports Car</b></u>